jourquin/Nodus/README.md

 are not available, but the API is fully documented.
 A documented sample Nodus project can be found in the "[demo](https://github.com/jourquin/Nodus/blob/master/demo)" directory.

+> **Note on JDK**: Nodus is very demanding in terms of computing resources, especially when it comes to assignment.
+Experience shows that the choice of the JDK used can have a significant impact on calculation times.
+On average, [GraalVM](https://www.graalvm.org) performs an assignment 25% faster than a “classic” OpenJDK virtual machine.

 > **Note for macOS users**: recent releases of macOS (Catalina and later) introduce more access control to disks.
 If you want to use
 > Nodus projects that are stored in "special" folders, such as the Desktop for instance,
 > **full disk access must be granted to the /bin/sh shell** at the OS level